ranimanya/Air-Quality-Analysis/README.md

 done in Google Colaboratory and visualization has been done in Tableau public 2022.3.
-Analyzing Air Quality Data and predicting temperature using three different algorithms namely –
+Analyzing Air Quality Data and predicting temperature using three different algorithms and determine which gives best accuracy.
 1. Random Forest
 2. Decision Tree
 3. Support Vector regression
-And determine which gives best accuracy.